New Public Service Building/City Hall Renovation Project

 M.A.
 Mortenson Construction has been selected as the construction manager for the project.
 The City issued a RFP on June 12.
 Four proposals were received and forwarded to an evaluation panel for consideration.

-The design team will work on the schematic design phase from September through December 2017.
+The design team worked on the schematic design phase from September through December 2017.
 During schematic design, the City and the design team will work together to finalize the space program and budget for the project and will also facilitate a stakeholder engagement process that will include City employees, service center clients and visitors, nearby neighbors and members of the public.

 Following the completion of schematic design, detailed design will follow and be completed by late summer of 2018.
 Demolition of the existing ramp will begin in summer 2018 and construction of the new building is expected to begin in fall of 2018 and be completed by summer of 2020.
 There will be a variety of subcontracting opportunities including goals set for women, small businesses and minority-owned vendors.